×

 Free trade and bilateral trade agreements

-China has signed off 23 FTAs, which involve a total of 26 countries and regional blocs (including ASEAN, comprising 10 nations), offering direct trade advantages with these countries and regions, including:
+China has signed off on 23 FTAs, which involve a total of 26 countries and regional blocs (including ASEAN, comprising 10 nations), offering direct trade advantages with these countries and regions, including:

 • RCEP (The Regional Comprehensive Economic Partnership);